bilalacode/fullstackopen/README.md

 ## Disclaimer

 This repository is intended for personal use and as a reference for others going through the FullstackOpen course.
-While I've put in my best effort to provide solutions to the exercises, there might be different approaches or improvements that could be made.
+While I've put in my best effort to provide accurate and efficient solutions to the exercises, there might be different approaches or improvements that could be made.
 Use the code responsibly and always try to understand the solutions rather than blindly copying them.

 ## Acknowledgments